 Mint blocks of four (Perf.13.0)

-Here is the scarcer 11.5 perforation that only occurs on the 100D value postally used.
-The left stamp represents an exceptional perforation, while the stamp to the right represents the standard perforation.
+Here is the scarcer 11.5 perforation that only occurs on the 100D value in a mint pair.

 Piece cut from a letter featuring one of the 11.5 100D values postally used.